-Below are some common issues that often occur when you make payment with a bank transfer:
+Below are some common issues that often occur when you make a payment with a bank transfer:

-Your name on the bank account doesn’t match with the name on your Wise account
+Your name on the bank account doesn’t match the name on your Wise account

 Make sure that the name on the sender’s bank account matches the account name on Wise.